 504-3 ADVANCED NURSING RESEARCH DESIGN AND METHOD.

 Synthesize the body of health-related research to initiate change and improve nursing practice.
 Design a study for a current nursing problem.
-Prerequisite: PAPA 420 or Approved Graduate Statistics.
+Prerequisite: PAPA 420 or Approved Graduate Statistics with a grade of "B" or better.